VCityTeam/UD-SV/Doc/Devel/Needs/Need010.md

-# Need 010 : Modelisation of temporal dimension of city models
+# Need 010 : database modeling of temporal dimension of city models

 ### User story
-As a developper I want to model and implement the temporal dimension of city models.
+As a database maintainer I want to provide a database model derived from the existing conceptual model so that I can CRUD city models with an additional temporal dimension.

 ### Beneficiary role:
 Developper, City knowledgeable person, general audience